zktuong/dandelion/docs/README.md

 ### Singularity container

-`dandelion` now comes ready in the form of a singularity container:
+`dandelion` now comes ready in the form of a singularity container which has all the required dependencies installed:
 ```bash
 singularity pull library://kt16/default/sc-dandelion:latest
 singularity shell --writable-tmpfs -B $PWD sc-dandelion_latest.sif
 ```
-This will load up a conda-environment that has all the required dependencies installed.
 This can be used for the preprocessing steps by navigating to the data folder and use:
 ```bash
 singularity run -B $PWD sc-dandelion_latest.sif dandelion-preprocess